 Mr Ibrahim was chosen for the traveling fellowship as the only surgeon from the UK and 1 of 2 from Europe to join a group of 6 international fellows.
 These fellows traveled internationally to visit leading spinal units in Canada and the USA.
 His post-qualification training allowed him to further advance his skills and knowledge in complex spine surgeries.
 He is skilled in performing muscle-sparing minimal access spine surgery, disc replacement surgery and complex spinal surgeries.

-Mr Ibrahim won numerous international awards in management of spinal conditions including the prestigious American Association of Neurological Surgeons/Congress of Neurological Surgeons- Crockard prize awarded to the best international fellow.
-Mr Ibrahim's research in neck (cervical) spine was awarded best resident/fellow paper by the North American Cervical Spine Research Society in 2014.
+Mr Ibrahim has won a number of international awards for his work in the management of spinal conditions, including the prestigious Crockard Prize awarded by the American Association of Neurological Surgeons/Congress of Neurological Surgeons.
+Mr Ibrahim's research surrounding cervical spine conditions was also awarded best resident/fellow paper by the North American Cervical Spine Research Society in 2014.

 MBBS - St Bartholomew's Hospital and The Royal London Medical Schools, UK in 1999